 The Changeable Message Signs to be installed under this item are to be used as advanced notification of the impending work.
 The Engineer will determine the messages to be displayed.
-Four (4) Changeable Message Signs will be required for this project, one for each approach to the project on U.S. 36 and U.S. 51.
+Two (2) Changeable Message Signs will be required for this project, one for each approach to the project on IL 16.
 The Engineer will determine the exact locations of the Changeable Message Signs.

-The Changeable Message Signs shall be in place a minimum of the 14 days directly prior to the commencement of work that requires a lane closure, unless approved by the Engineer.
+The Changeable Message Signs shall be in place a minimum of the 14 days directly prior to the commencement of work that requires a lane closure.
+The Contractor will not be permitted to have any lane closures without the 14 day notice using the Changeable Message Signs, unless approved by the Engineer.
 Delays caused by failure to provide the required notice shall not be considered justification for a change in the working days allowed on the contract.

-This work will be paid for at the contract unit price per CAL DAY for CHANGEABLE MESSAGE SIGNS.
 The maximum pay for this pay item is 14 calendar days per message sign.
-If the contractor delays their start date the message signs shall remain in place until lane closures are necessary and no payment will be made for any days beyond the 14 day maximum.
+If the contractor delays their start date the message signs shall remain in place until lane closures are necessary and work commences.
+No payment will be made for any days beyond the 14 day maximum.